Living in the Age of Airplanes (soundtrack): Release

-Track list

 Critical reception

-Horner's score received universal acclaim for its ambiance and rich tone; Hickman Luke of said it is better than most film scores.
-James Southall of Movie Wave, noted: While it was said to be "a bit schmaltzy", it is spirited and makes a "lovely" album.
-Reviewing the score, Pacific Science Center based Philip Cosand, said "Home" is excessively dramatic but that it is appropriate in the context of an emotional scene.
+Horner's score received universal acclaim for its ambiance and rich tone; Hickman Luke of High-Def Digest said it is better than most film scores.
+James Southall of Movie Wave noted that while it was said to be "a bit schmaltzy", it is spirited and makes a "lovely" album.
+Reviewing the score, Pacific Science Center based Philip Cosand said "Home" is excessively dramatic but that it is appropriate in the context of an emotional scene.
 The score was considered a good representation of Horner's style but its relative brevity compared to his other works was noted.
 Nils Jacob Holt Hanssen of Celluloid Tunes called "History of Transportation" the best track, with "The Golden Age is Now" being the runner-up, and "Flowers" being the most atypical and humorous.
 The film's sound design was praised for its clarity, nuance, and balance.
 HuffPost said Horner "likened his approach ... to that of a painter, with the film serving as the canvas and musical color being used to describe and support the story's emotional dynamics".
-Scheib and Eagan, however, panned the score as excessive.
+Ronnie Scheib of Variety and Daniel Eagan of Film Journal International, however, panned the score as excessive.